 1. Check-In & Drop-In

 Every minute is valuable for staff.
 The more time they spend checking in people and registering new clients, the less time they have to chat with members and prospective clients.
-We debated various options for where Check In and Drop In can have the greatest visibility in the admin panel.

 The Check In and Drop In features went through several refinements.
 I started with a general quick registration so staff are not overwhelmed by too many details.